VOLTTRON/volttron/docs/source/platform-features/security/non-auth-mode.rst

        not have any access restrictions
     3. You can still use ssl (https) for your web access
     4. Non auth mode is currently available only for ZMQ
+    5. With authentication disabled, capability requirements on RPC methods are not enforced.
+Each agent logs a warning at startup naming the methods whose capability requirements go unenforced.
+    6. A parameter restriction on a gated method is matched against the whole value, so a value that differs from an allowed one only by a trailing newline is refused where it was previously accepted.